-Contract manufacturers make it possible for just about anyone to dream up a product, have it manufactured, and start selling it to the masses.
-They are the unsung heroes bringing to life many of the products that make the world a better place.
+Contract manufacturers allow anyone to dream up a product, have it manufactured, and start selling it to the masses.
+They are bringing to life many of the products that make the world a better place.

-And with innovation happening at a rapid speed in all sectors, from pharmaceuticals to automotive to packaging, the market is brimming with potential customers.
-Yet many contract manufacturers find themselves with an empty or unpredictable pipeline because they have failed to differentiate themselves from the competition.
+And with innovation happening rapidly in all sectors, from pharmaceuticals to automotive to packaging, the market is brimming with potential customers.
+Yet many contract manufacturers have unpredictable pipelines because they have failed to differentiate themselves from the competition.

-Most of those missing the mark with their messaging are suffering from one big oversight: they don’t truly understand the buying agendas of their customers.
+Many are missing the mark with messaging and are suffering from one big oversight: they don’t truly understand the buying agendas of their customers.
 In other words, they haven’t documented their buyer personas.

 Knowing your audience is key to your sales and marketing efforts.
-If you don’t know what their world looks like in intimate detail, you will fail to connect with them in a way that transforms your growth.
+If you don’t know their world in intimate detail, you will fail to connect with them in a way that transforms your growth.

-But don’t just take our word for it.
-Research shows that 71% of companies who exceed their revenue and lead goals have documented buyer personas.
+Research shows that 71% of companies that exceed their revenue and lead goals have documented buyer personas.
 High-performing companies are also 2.3 times more likely to research the drivers of their personas than their competitors.

-Moreover, having worked with contract manufacturers for many years, we know there are a number of people influencing the buying decision, from the Board of Directors to Operations Managers, QA Managers and Technical Directors.
+Moreover, having worked with contract manufacturers for many years, we know several people are influencing the buying decision, from CXOs to Operations Managers, QA Managers and Technical Directors.
 Establishing comprehensive buyer personas will empower you to create content that will resonate with everyone involved in the buying committee.
 In turn, boosting your chances of attracting leads, turning them into customers, and meeting your growth targets

 What are buyer personas?

-The main idea is that by creating content that helps your ideal customers solve their problems, you can offer value before even starting a sales conversation.
+The main idea is that you can offer value before starting a sales conversation by creating content that helps your ideal customers solve their problems.

 Buyer personas are also valuable in helping to:

-Align your sales and marketing teams - Buyer personas can create a common language across your sales and marketing teams and ensure everyone is on the same page.
+Align your sales and marketing teams - Buyer personas can create a common language across your teams and ensure everyone is on the same page.

-The Board Member may initiate the process of looking for an outsourcing partner, but will appoint someone else to explore it.
+The Board Member may initiate the process of looking for an outsourcing partner but will appoint someone else to explore it.
 The ultimate decision will come down to them.
-They tend to be a tougher personality and are likely to want to meet the shortlisted suppliers as part of the process.
-They are facing high expectations from stakeholders and will be under pressure to increase business efficiency performance.
+They tend to be tougher personalities and are likely to want to meet the shortlisted suppliers as part of the process.
+They face high stakeholder expectations and will be pressured to increase business efficiency performance.

-As the person responsible for purchasing across the business, the Procurement Director is likely to be a key player in the buying committee.
-If a supplier isn’t working out, they will be under pressure to get it right next time.
+As the person responsible for purchasing across the business, the Procurement Director will likely be a key player in the buying committee.
+If a supplier isn’t working out, they will be pressured to get it right next time.
 It’s a big deal for them, as they can be seen as the ‘hero’ if they step in to save the day.
 They are used to negotiating and making tough decisions.

 As the person responsible for R&D, the Technical Director will be a key part of the decision process to verify the technical credentials of potential suppliers.
 They tend to be very meticulous and appreciate detailed technical information.

 The Operations Manager is responsible for managing the supply chain, warehousing, logistics and maintenance of facilities.
-They will be under pressure to produce ever more measurable results, particularly cost and efficiencies, but don’t have time to do everything.
-They won’t be directly involved in the making the decision around new suppliers but will influence it by questioning and raising concerns.
+They will be pressured to produce more measurable results, particularly cost and efficiencies, but don’t have time to do everything.
+They won’t be directly involved in making the decision around new suppliers but will influence it by questioning and raising concerns.
 They tend to be straight-talking and find it easy to make decisions

 Your buyer personas should cover five key questions: